wcerny/DELVE6_Paper/README.md

 4. /figures/: files for the figures in the manuscript (.pdf or .png format)
 5. /catalogs/: Selected catalog data from DELVE DR2 used for characterization analysis
 6. /raw_all/: Miscellaneous files from $\texttt{ugali}$ and $\texttt{simple}$; most users can ignore
+7. environment.yml: conda environment file

 ## Setup Instructions

-To be able to re-generate the figures and results from the paper, you will need to download the MCMC chains
+To be able to re-generate the figures and results from the paper, you will need to (1) download dependencies via the provided conda environment file, and (2) download the MCMC chains.

 ## Dependencies and Other Software: